youssefelmougy/cryptoml/index.md

 ## Introduction/Background

 Cryptocurrencies, or virtual currencies, are digital means of exchange that use cryptography for security.
 The word 'crypto' comes from the ancient greek word, 'kryptós', which means hidden or private.
 A digital currency that is created and used by private individuals or groups has multiple benefits.
-Currently, crypto currencies can be divided into three categories: **Bitcoins**, **altcoins** (anything other than bitcoin that has value), and **shitcoins** (coins with ultimately no value).
+Currently, cryptocurrencies can be divided into three categories: **Bitcoin**, **altcoins** (anything other than Bitcoin that has value), and **shitcoins** (coins with ultimately no value).

 The term shitcoin refers to a cryptocurrency with little to no value or a digital currency that has no immediate, discernible purpose.
 Shitcoins are characterized by short-term price increases followed by nosedives caused by investors who want to capitalize on short-term gains.
 As such, these currencies are considered to be bad investments.